zaiisao/Documentation/en/Audio Broadcast/inject_stream_windows_audio.md

 - Only the host (broadcaster) can inject and remove an injected media stream.
 Neither the delegated host nor the audience can do that.
 - To inject a media stream, the host needs to be in the channel.
 To receive the injected media stream, the audience needs to subscribe to the host.
 - Supported media stream formats include: RTMP, HLS and FLV.
-- If the media stream is injected successfully, the media stream will appear in the channel, and the `onUserJoined` and `onFirstRemoteVideoDecoded` callbacks will be triggered, in which the `uid` is 666.
+- If the media stream is injected successfully, the media stream will appear in the channel, and the `onUserJoined` and `onFirstRemoteAudioFrame` callbacks will be triggered, in which the `uid` is 666.
 - If the media stream is not injected successfully, the SDK may return the following error codes:

   - `ERR_INVALID_ARGUMENT(2)`: The injected URL does not exist.
 Call this method again to inject the stream and ensure that the URL is valid.